-One of the most frustrating elements of mainstream rock writing is that while musicians like Bob Dylan are rightfully celebrated, it’s with the same handful of narratives over and over again.
-He’s a bard, he’s a cipher, he’s the old man from the mountain.
-He’s a folksinging prophet, an inscrutable rebel genius, and the spokesman for a generation.
+One of the most frustrating elements of mainstream rock culture is that while musicians like Bob Dylan are rightfully celebrated, it’s with the same handful of narratives over and over again.
+He’s a folksinging prophet, an inscrutable rebel genius, the old man from the mountain, and the spokesman for a generation.
 I get it, believe me.
 Blood On The Tracks is an epic tone poem and one of the greatest albums ever.
-“Like A Rolling Stone” is a soulful blues howl and the national anthem of America’s postwar middle class.
+“Like A Rolling Stone” is a soulful blues howl and the national anthem of America’s white postwar middle class.
 I get WHY a writer would wanna traverse this terrain.
-But, millions of people have already narrated those highlights.
-Tell a new story.
+But, tell a new story.
 Dig a new ditch.
 Gimme a fresh look at how Dylan intersected with popular (or unpopular) culture simply as an exercise in why the hell not?

 Bob Dylan & The Plugz – Don’t Start Me Talkin’